Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Introduction

-In contrast, the unsupervised methods are expected to solve the problem, because it only requires unlabeled defect-free samples for training.
-In recent years, embedding \cite{PatchSVDD,SPADE,GCPF} and reconstruction \cite{AnoGan,MSCDAE,MSFCAE} based methods have been studied for unsupervised anomaly detection and segmentation.
+In contrast, unsupervised methods are expected to solve this problem because they only require unlabeled defect-free samples for training.
+In recent years, embedding-based \cite{PatchSVDD,SPADE,GCPF} and reconstruction-based \cite{AnoGan,MSCDAE,MSFCAE} methods have been investigated for unsupervised defect detection and segmentation.
 Embedding-based methods detect anomalies by mapping the image to the feature domain.
 The Patch-SVDD framework \cite{PatchSVDD} builds the embedded feature domain by leveraging self-supervised learning.
-The Sub-Image Anomaly Detection with Deep Pyramid Correspondences (SPADE) \cite{SPADE} method presents an adequate performance on anomaly detection.
-The Gaussian Clustering of Pretrained Feature (GCPF) \cite{GCPF} method leverages multiple independent Gaussian clustering to inspect anomalies.
-These methods can perform image-level anomaly detection, but not accurate pixel-level anomaly detection.
-Reconstruction-based methods apply the deep convolutional neural network (DCNN) to reconstruct the anomaly image to a normal image by restoring the anomalies.
-Consequently, the anomalous regions are obtained by the difference between the original input and the reconstructed one.
-The AnoGAN \cite{AnoGan} utilizes the generator of a generative adversarial network to reconstruct the background.
-Mei \textit{et al}.\cite{MSCDAE} propose a multiscale convolutional denoising autoencoder (MSCDAE) to inspect texture defects using only defect-free samples for model training.
-Yang \textit{et al}. \cite{MSFCAE} propose a multiscale feature-clustering-based fully convolutional autoencoder (MSFCAE) method for various types of texture defect detection.
-These methods can't convert the defective feature to a normal feature, which leads to the reconstruction of defects.
-In addition, these methods do not have the pixel-level normal/anomaly discriminatory capability.
+The SPADE \cite{SPADE} method presents adequate performance on defect detection.
+The GCPF \cite{GCPF} method leverages multiple independent Gaussian clustering to inspect anomalies.
+These methods can perform image-level defect detection but not accurate pixel-level defect segmentation.
+Reconstruction-based methods leverage the deep convolutional neural network to reconstruct the anomaly image to a normal texture background by restoring the defects.
+Consequently, the defective regions are obtained by the difference between the original input and the reconstructed input.
+The AnoGAN \cite{AnoGan} leverages the generative adversarial network to learn the distribution of defect-free samples, thus generating the normal texture background.
+Mei \textit{et al}.\cite{MSCDAE} proposed a model that is robust to noise, called multiscale convolutional denoising autoencoder (MSCDAE), to inspect texture defects.
+Yang \textit{et al}. \cite{MSFCAE} proposed a multiscale feature-clustering-based fully convolutional autoencoder (MSFCAE) method for various types of texture defect detection.
+These methods cannot convert the defective feature to the normal feature, which leads to the reconstruction of defects.
+FMR-Net \cite{FMR-Net} proposes a memory feature module and a global feature rearrangement module to restore the defects.
+However, a key point ignored by FMR-Net is the feature maps generated by memory feature module may also exist defects.
+Then, the FMR-Net model reconstructs texture images at patch level, which leads to its slow inference speed.
+In addition, the FMR-Net method does not have pixel-level defect perception capabilities, resulting in mis-inspections.